ryash072007/HackCheck-API/README.md

 5. Ability for the user to test their code with 3 test input and output (Backend part is to just store these?)
 [IF backend end part is to store, then done]
 6. Each participant is part of a team, and the score is tabulated for the whole team.
 The score is based on the time spent till submission of the code.
 7. Store all the data sent by any user to keep accurate data tracking (and data saving for redundancy) [DONE]
+8. API to send the participant's code to the database

 ## Useful tools:
 1. [SQL Browser](https://sqlitebrowser.org/dl/)